 - Smaller Market – Fewer Number of Potential Customers

-When projecting accounts payable, historical trends are used as reference, or an average can be taken with the industry average used as a reference.
+Historical trends are used as a reference, or an average can be taken with the industry average used as a reference.

-Using DPO, the projected accounts payable is equal to:
+Using the company’s DPO assumption, the formula for the projected accounts payable is as follows.

 In our illustrative example, we’ll assume we have a company that’s incurred $200 million in cost of goods sold (COGS) in Year 0.

 At the beginning of the period, the accounts payable balance was $50 million but the change in A/P was an increase of $10 million, so the ending balance is $60 million in Year 0.

 - Cost of Goods Sold (COGS) = $200 million

 - Accounts Payable, EoP = $60 million

 For Year 0, we can calculate the days payable outstanding with the following formula: